DJ Equipment For Beginners – 4 DJ Setups

 - PAIR OF MONITOR SPEAKERS

-This is the setup I suggest you start with, essential and perfect to learn the fundamentals of djing, mixing and beat-matching.
+This is the setup I suggest you start with, all the essentials and perfect to learn the fundamentals of djing, mixing and beat-matching.
 On the other hand, there is the attractive option of a DJ controller and a DJ software.
 A very budget-friendly option with tremendous potentials.

 DJ headphones and monitor speakers do not change in any situation, but sound sources and tools for beat-matching and mixing are various.